Sungyuk1/AsymmetryFinanceTests/README.md

 ```
 - If you have a public code repo, please share it here:
-- How many contracts are in scope?:
+- How many contracts are in scope?: 5
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?: 693
-- How many external imports are there?:
+- How many external imports are there?: 11
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?: 13
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?: Inheritance
-- How many external calls?:
+- How many external calls?: 6
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: 90%
-- Is this an upgrade of an existing system?:
+- Is this an upgrade of an existing system?: False
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): Timelock function, ERC-20 Token
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:   False
-- Please describe required context:
+- Please describe required context:   N/A
-- Does it use an oracle?:
+- Does it use an oracle?:  Chainlink
-- Describe any novel or unique curve logic or mathematical models your code uses:
+- Describe any novel or unique curve logic or mathematical models your code uses: We have a manager contract that interacts with strategies.
+We are launching with two strategies and one is SafEth and another is interacting with Votium
-- Is this either a fork of or an alternate implementation of another project?:
+- Is this either a fork of or an alternate implementation of another project?:   False
-- Does it use a side-chain?:
+- Does it use a side-chain?: False
-- Describe any specific areas you would like addressed:
+- Describe any specific areas you would like addressed: We want to make sure the rewards received through each of the strategies are evenly distributed to each user.
+The votium strategy is the one that probably needs the most focus as the safEth strategy is fairly simple.
+This is fresh code so everything needs to be audited
 ```

 # Tests